dragonflyinmypool/GPTcliWindows/README.md

    ```
    Note: If the `WindowsPowerShell` folder does not exist, create it.
 Once the file is saved, close and reopen PowerShell for the changes to take effect.

-After completing these steps, you can use the `q` alias to run the `mainScript.ps1` file from anywhere in PowerShell.
+you can now use the `q` alias to run the `mainScript.ps1` file from anywhere in PowerShell.